onewelcome/identity-cloud-documentation/docs/products/access/topics/general-app-config/identity-providers/identity-providers.md

 # Identity provider configuration

-Onegini Access has no user management.
-Onegini Access depends on external identity providers (IdP) to identify a user.
-Onegini Access supports multiple integrations with identity providers out of the box.
+OneWelcome Access has no user management.
+OneWelcome Access depends on external identity providers (IdP) to identify a user.
+OneWelcome Access supports multiple integrations with identity providers out of the box.
 Custom integrations are also supported.

 Go to `Configuration` and then to `Identity providers` to configure identity providers in the admin console.